volnet/tensorflow-server/README.md

 ## What's additional

-You will find my notebooks in notebooks folder, you can delete them without any worry.
+You will find my notebooks in notebooks folder, my graphs in logs folder, you can delete them without any worry.